memcached/memcached.github.io/content/features/proxy/_index.md

 The proxy configuration organizes backends into one or more named groups called <em>pools</em>.
 Each pool contains one or more backends.

 When the proxy receives a request to read or write cache data under a given key, the proxy uses various criteria to select one of its pools.
 It then forwards the cache request to a backend within that pool.
 For more information, see [Routing criteria](#routing).

+Once it has selected a pool to route a request to, the proxy chooses a single backend within the pool based on a consistent hash of the request key.
+In this way, a given key is always handled by the same backend within a given pool.
+You can fine-tune the specifics of this hashing behavior, as well as other pool-specific settings, when [configuring your pools]({{<proxy_base_path>}}configure#pools).
 </dd>

 <dt>Set</dt>